goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

    "ImpR_L" : ["F?A > F?B |- ?X >> ?Y",  "?X |- F?A", "?Y |- F?B"]
    ~~~

+   {:.table}
-   Even though the _Id_ rule is an axiom and it has no conclusions, the empty string needs to be added to the list. __(maybe remove that restriction??)__
+   <span class="glyphicon glyphicon-exclamation-sign"></span> | Even though the _Id_ rule is an axiom and it has no conclusions, the empty string needs to be added to the list. __(maybe remove that restriction??)__

    Lastly, notice that all the rules are encoded with the free variable constructors that we defined in the previous step.
 The free variables stand as placeholders for concrete terms.
 They can be thought of as equivalent to the Isabelle meta-variables in the [shallow embedding]({{ site.baseurl }}/doc/calculi.html#shallow-embedding) of the calculus and even though they are part of the calculus, they are not used for anything besides pattern matching and transforming sequent in rule application.
 Indeed, any sequent with free variables within a concrete proof tree will automatically be invalid.

 4. After defining the terms and the rules of the calculus, we can turn the calculus description file into the corresponding Isabelle theories and Scala code.
-To run the build script, navigate to the root of the project folder and run:
+To run the build script, navigate to the root of the toolbox folder and run:

    ~~~bash
    ./build.py -c <path_to_JSON_calculus_description_file>